broadinstitute/GATK-for-Microbes/README.md

 **What does it output?** .
 Results of concordance comparison, summary metrics, and ROC curve data files.

-Cost and Time will vary, view [Controlling-Cloud-costs-sample-use-cases](https://support.terra.bio/hc/en-us/articles/360029772212) for further details.
-Users can also use [Google's BigQuery](https://software.broadinstitute.org/firecloud/documentation/article?id=11788) for task level calculation.

 ### 3. DisplayConcordance Jupyter Notebook